Machinery Insights: 16 Excavator Parts You Need to Know

 Travel Motor

-Located in the undercarriage at the back end of the excavators tracks, the hydraulic travel motor is paired with a final drive gear box and powers the movement of the tracks.
+The hydraulic travel motor generates motion for the tracks, paired with a final drive gear box located at the rear of the tracks.

 View Excavator Travel Motors